flokapi/leetcode-explanations/dynamic_programming/README.md

-### Approach 1: Compute the top and left sides, then the intermediate values depending on their neighbors.
+### Approach 1: Compute the top and left sides, then the intermediate values depending on their neighbors

 Since we can only move down or right at any point in time, there is only one possible path to reach cells in the top row and left column:

-- top row: we can reach any cell on the top row only by moving right from the initial cell.
+- top row: we can reach any cell in the top row only by moving right from the initial cell.
-- left column: we can reach any cell of the left column by moving down from the initial cell.
+- left column: we can reach any cell in the left column by moving down from the initial cell.

 Therefore we can compute the path sum for these cells simply by adding the previous value.